Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T3S9.png)

 Optionally, the front part can be replaced and a Fork can be added.
-The fork can be attached by using 4x M3x30 screws.
+The Fork can be attached by using 4x M3x30 screws.